 The Estate of Trianon

-The Lime Tree Walk is located in this area, and it links the Château to the ‘Mortemets,’ the waterfowl reserve within Louis XIV’s hunting estate.
+The famous Lime Tree Walk is located in this area, and it links the Château to the ‘Mortemets,’ the waterfowl reserve within King Louis XIV’s hunting estate.

-Le Potager du Roi (the King’s Kitchen Garden)
+Le Potager du Roi

-The prodigies accomplished by La Quintinie attracted the interest and admiration of his master, the king, who liked to come for a walk in the vegetable garden.
-A gardening enthusiast, Louis XIV liked to show his vegetable garden to his illustrious guests and he even learned how to prune fruit trees with his gardener.
+The prodigies accomplished by La Quintinie attracted the interest and admiration of his master, the King, who liked to come for a walk in the vegetable garden.
+A gardening enthusiast, King Louis XIV liked to show his vegetable garden to his illustrious guests, and he even learned how to prune fruit trees with his gardener.

 The Royal Stables (Gallery of Coaches)